Resilience and recovery

 Photos of Tibet and Ladakh

-I initially posted some photos of Nepal that you can buy to help raise funds and I’ve since added more photos of our Himalayan travels on a permanent page on the website.
+There are more photos of our Himalayan travels on the website.
 I first went to Nepal in 1980 and in the last 15 years we’ve made several treks in other regions of the Buddhist Himalaya: in Ladakh, Zanskar and Spiti, in northern India, Mustang in Nepal and Tibet, including Mt Kailash and Tsaparang in Far Western Tibet.
 These are all regions where Tibetan Buddhism is practised, regions and cultures to which we’re repeatedly drawn.

 Trekking in the Himalaya